benmvp/slides/2023/seattlejs/nextjs.md

 - Alternatively, `getStaticPaths` can return `fallback: true` instead
   - This means that pages other than those pre-rendered can still be requested
+  - When a non-pre-rendered page is first requested...
-  - When it's first requested, Next will show a fallback loading UI while it renders in the background
+  - Next will show a fallback loading UI while it renders in the background
-  - Then it uses that same HTML for every subsequent request
+  - Then it uses that **same HTML** for every subsequent request
 - We can use this fallback strategy to speed up the initial build
   - If instead of 100, we have 1000s of PDPs, building all of them would take forever
-  - So we can build the most popular ones
+  - So we can build the most popular ones, for instance
   - And leave the long tail to be built on-demand

 /////